 Ed.
-Policy Legislature Meeting Proposal Code Approval Only Rejected students take each semester.
-The proposal calls for the following changes in the curriculum:
+Policy Legislature Meeting

+Proposal Code Approval Only Rejected

-Policies The Educational Committee has developed a proposal for changing the college curriculum, in order to reduce faculty teaching loads, and re-duce the number of courses the number of courses duce than three hour courses.
+Committee has developed a proposal for changing the college curriculum, in order to reduce faculty teaching loads, and re-duce the number of courses duce the number of courses students take each semester.
+The proposal calls for the following changes in the curricthan three hour courses.

 Students will take only four courses each semester in order to allow time for in depth study.

-All courses in the college will be computed as four hour rather quired for graduation, Faculty teaching loads will be reduced from four to three courses per semester. will raise the standards instruction and will make This the teaching situation at Guilford more attractive to current staff and prospective faculty members, according to promoters of the proposal.
+All courses in the college will be computed as four hour rather be reduced from four to three courses per semester.
+This will raise the standards of instruction and will make the teaching situation at Guilford more attractive to current staff and prospective faculty members, according the proposal. according to promoters of

-Thirty-two courses rather than forty courses will be re-
+Thirty-two courses rather than forty courses will be required for graduation.
+Faculty teaching loads